 “Our brain is a muscle—when we make math mistakes it sparks our brain to get stronger and smarter.”

-Françoise Lartigue, ParentPowered Content Manager
+Françoise Lartigue, ParentPowered Director of Content

 This entry point starts with helping parents and educators have a growth mindset as opposed to a fixed mindset.
 When we believe that a mathematical mindset is something that can be developed in children and not something that a child has (or doesn’t have), the door is left wide open for children to enjoy math.

-Françoise’s Suggestions: Building Family Math-Positive Relationships
+Françoise’s Suggestions for Building Family Math-Positive Relationships

 Educators are well-positioned to help families transform their relationship with math.
 Here are some key things you might communicate with the families you serve.